BitcoinDesign/Guide/guide/payments/transactions.md

 %}

 ### 1. Get recipient address
-The sender needs a valid address to send the Bitcoin transaction to.
+The sender needs a valid address to send the bitcoin transaction to.
 The recipient can share the address as a QR code, over NFC, in plain text, or as a payment link.

 Note that the recipient does not always need to produce the address manually.
 For example, an ecommerce site could generate addresses automatically on behalf of the recipient.
 The recipient could rely on a static address QR code, but this is not recommended for good transaction privacy.